aiiie/cram/README.txt

 * Lines ending with a space and the keyword ``(no-eol)`` will match actual output that doesn't end in a newline.

-* Actual output containing unprintable characters are escaped and suffixed with a space and the keyword ``(esc)``.
+* Actual output lines containing unprintable characters are escaped and suffixed with a space and the keyword ``(esc)``.
 Lines matching unprintable output must also contain the keyword.

 * Anything else is a comment.